 The

-Shennong’s Herbal Cannon, also known as the
+Shennong’s Herbal Canon, also known as the

-Shennong’s Herbal Cannon is believed to have originated during the Yangshao culture (c.
+Shennong’s Herbal Canon is believed to have originated during the Yangshao culture (c.
 6.5 to 5.3 ka B.P.), when the cultural progenitor Shennong compiled his practical knowledge after extensively sampling various herbs.
 It was not until the Eastern Han dynasty that this knowledge was documented in written form.
 However, the text was lost after the Tang dynasty, resulting in a loss of the theoretical foundation for herbal remedies.
 The extant text of the

 Different from evidence-based modern medicine, the TCM is established on the basis of human practice experience, combined with traditional Chinese philosophy, culminating in a coherent theoretical system.
 Although this theoretical system is controversial, modern scientific evidence increasingly supports various therapies based on TCM theory.
 A recent book set out to reclaim the central place of human experience in the scientific enterprise by invoking the image of a blind spot [